scott-good/portfolio/README.md

 ![Image](01-TitlePage.jpg)

 ## A quick background
 I have a broad background that includes artistic, business, software, and speaking/writing experience.
 I am both technical and aesthetic, an engineer as well as a graphic designer.
 The combination of these experiences and skills lets me both design and build beautiful and compelling things.
-Whether those things are innovative user interfaces, compelling PowerPoint presentations, or breakthrough advertising materials, the result is always the same: a logical, usable, and organized layout; easily understandable copy; and always, a beautiful look and feel.
+Whether those things are innovative user interfaces, compelling PowerPoint presentations, or breakthrough advertising materials, the result is always the same: a logical, usable, and organized layout; easily understandable copy; and, always, a beautiful look and feel.

 **Graphic Arts & Photography**
 - Rochester Institute of Technology / BA in Printing Management